appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 # Multiselect

-This document explains how to use a multi-select widget to allow users to select multiple options from a predetermined list.
+This page explains how to use a Multiselect widget to allow users to select multiple options from a given list.

 <VideoEmbed host="youtube" videoId="oH7Y-vSMIgM" title="Using Multiselect" caption="Using Multiselect"/>

-## Display options manually
+## Display static options

-To manually display options in a Multiselect widget, you can use the **Options** property.
-The Options property is used to specify the available options for the user to choose from.
-It allows you to set both the label and value for each item in the dropdown list.
+To display static options in a Multiselect widget, you can use the **Options** property.

 The options must be specified as an array of objects, where each object has two properties: `label` and `value`.
 The `label` property represents the text that's displayed to the user, while the `value` property is the actual data that's stored and used in your application.
 For example: